crbanala/image_compression/README.md

-Using the proposed architectures and loss function we were able to achieve compression rates of 43% 68%,84% and also reconstruct images that are similar to the original image.
+Using the proposed architectures and loss function we were able to achieve compression rates of 43% 68%,84% and also reconstruct images that are similar to the original image th with structural similarity index > 0.95.